otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Receives the DAKE-3 message from Alice:
    * Verifies the DAKE-3 message as defined in the [DAKE-3 message](#dake-3-message) section.
-If something fails, the server rejects the message and does not send anything further.
+If something fails, the Prekey Server rejects the message and does not send anything further.
 1. Retrieves the `msg` attached to the DAKE-3 message:
    1. If this is a "Prekey Publication message":
       * Uses the sender's instance tag from the DAKE-3 message as the receiver's